-- Have students identify and compare numbers seen in daily life (I.e. price per pound in grocery ads, price per gallon of gas, measurements within a recipe) and discuss which value is greater or least and explain how they know. - Have students identify and measure the sides of right triangles in their environment and use the Pythagorean Theorem to verify it is a right triangle.
+- Have students identify and compare numbers seen in daily life (I.e., price per pound in grocery ads, price per gallon of gas, measurements within a recipe) and discuss which value is greater or least and explain how they know. - Have students identify and measure the sides of right triangles in their environment and use the Pythagorean Theorem to verify it is a right triangle.

-Concepts within Unit #1 Success Criteria for this concept Link to TEKS Success criteria for this concept Establishing a Positive Mathematics Community TEKS: 7.1A, 7.1B, 7.1C, 7.1D, 7.1E, 7.1G, 7.1G Demonstrate active listening skills while sharing in the community circle.
+verify it is a right triangle.
+Concepts within Unit #1 Link to TEKS Success Criteria for this concept Establishing a Positive Mathematics Community TEKS: 7.1A, 7.1B, 7.1C, 7.1D, 7.1E, 7.1G, 7.1G Demonstrate active listening skills while sharing in the community circle.
 Make positive and supportive connections with my peers.
 Engage in circle dialogues using the circle guidelines.
 Share my math ideas and strategies when given a problem during the number sense routine.
 Explain what a Respect Agreement is and why it is created.
 Work in a group to solve a mathematical problem.
 Describe strategies that I can use to solve math problems.
-Provide feedback to by peers using guidelines and a protocol.
+Provide feedback to peers using guidelines and protocols.
 Concept #1: Representing Real Numbers TEKS: 8.2A, 8.2B, 8.2C, 8.2D Define and understand a square root.
 Determine the square root of a number.
 Approximate the value of a square root using understanding of known perfect squares.
 Approximate square roots and other irrational numbers using technology.
 Define whole numbers, integers, and rational numbers.
 Define irrational and real numbers.
 Identify the difference between rational and irrational numbers.
 Apply understanding of place value to compare and order real numbers.
 Identify the location of real numbers, including the approximation of irrational numbers on a number line.
-Order real numbers within mathematical and real world context.
+Order real numbers within mathematical and real-world context.
 Understand the change in place value when converting between scientific notation and decimal notation is determined by the exponent.
 Convert between standard decimal notation and scientific notation.
-Concept #2: Modeling Pythagorean Identify and define the parts of a right triangle.
-Theorem o right angle TEKS: 8.6C o legs o hypotenuse
+Concept #2: Application of Pythagorean Theorem TEKS: 8.6C Identify and define the parts of a right triangle. right angle legs hypotenuse

 Understand that taking the side length to the second power produces the area of the square.
 Explain the relationship between the squares formed by the legs and the hypotenuse.
 Use a concrete manipulative or a pictorial representation to explain the Pythagorean Theorem.
 Concept #3: Application of Pythagorean Theorem TEKS: 8.7C, 8.7D Justify whether three measurements form a right triangle using a variety of methods, including the converse of Pythagorean Theorem.
 Calculate missing measurements of right triangles in mathematical and real-world situations using the Pythagorean Theorem, models and diagrams.
-Unit 2: Similarity and Transformations Estimated Date Range: Sent.
-15 - Oct.
-7 and Oct.
-11 - Oct.
-19
+Unit 2: Similarity and Transformations Estimated Date Range: Sept.
+3 - Sept.
+25